 Ex Tax: 2.45€

-Cucumbers have weak roots, are more demanding of heat, are sensitive to temperature and humidity fluctuations, and are more susceptible to root infections than pumpkins.
-However, since these crops are related, cucumbers can be grafted onto pumpkins to boost their health.
+Cucumber has a weak root system and is more demanding for warmth, sensitive to changes in temperature and humidity, and is more easily affected by root infections than pumpkin.
+However, since these crops are related, cucumber can be grafted onto pumpkin to strengthen its “health”.

 * Grafting melon onto pumpkin.

-Pumpkin is a resilient and vigorous plant, and this type of grafting helps the melon adapt to adverse environmental conditions: it becomes less susceptible to cold, excess moisture, and disease.
-This also increases yield and shortens the plant's maturation period.
-The best time for grafting is when the seedling is in the first true leaf stage.
-Melon (scion) and pumpkin (rootstock) seeds are typically sown in the second half of April to early May.
-Grafting begins 10-11 days after germination, after thoroughly watering the plants.
+Pumpkin is a hardy and vigorous plant, and such grafting helps melon adapt to unfavourable environmental conditions: it becomes less sensitive to cold, excess moisture and diseases.
+Yield increases and the ripening period becomes shorter.
+The best time for grafting is when the seedling is at the first true leaf stage.
+Melon seeds (scion) and pumpkin seeds (rootstock) are usually sown in the second half of April to early May.
+Grafting is started on the 10th–11th day after emergence, after watering the plants thoroughly.

 - grafting knife or blade